skywind3000/gobang/README.md

 > python gobang/gobang.py hard

-Game Help
+Game Rule
 =========

-Make five or more stones in a in to win. you will make your move by enter the coordinate value of the chess-board.
+Make five or more stones in a in to win.
+You will make your move by enter the coordinate value (row + column) of the chess-board to defeat the AI competitor.